What to Do After a Car Accident That Was Not Your Fault

 • Any other costs that are directly connected to the accident

-Non-economic damages (also general damages) are damages that do not directly correlate to a cost or bill but still qualify as damages.
+Non-economic damages (or general damages) are damages that do not directly correlate to a cost or bill but still qualify as damages.
 An example of non-economic damage is pain and suffering.
 This can include physical pain from your injuries and mental trauma from the accident or the effects of your injuries.

-If your case goes to trial, the judge or jury will look at what your life was like before your injury andwhat it is like now.
+If your case goes to trial, the judge or jury will look at what your life was like before your injury and what it is like now.
 According to this evaluation, they will calculate a sum of money for pain and suffering, loss of consortium, and loss of normal life.
-If your case doesn’t make it to trial and you settle instead, your attorney and the insurance company will negotiate this number.
+If your case doesn't make it to trial and you settle instead, your attorney and the insurance company will negotiate this number.

 What Can a Car Accident Attorney Do for You?

-Like all other states, Illinois sets a time limit for filing a personal injury lawsuit.
-This is called the statute of limitations.
 If you do not file your claim within the appropriate time, you risk losing the ability to sue, so consult a personal injury attorney as soon as possible.
-Doing so can ensure that you can recover all of the compensation you need to pay for your medical and other expenses.
+Doing so can ensure you can recover all the compensation you need to pay for your medical and other expenses.

-Filing a claim for your car accident can be a stressful process, but at Abels & Annes we’re here to help take the weight off of your shoulders.
+Filing a claim for your car accident can be a stressful process, but at Abels & Annes, we're here to help take the weight off of your shoulders.
 We will be there for you every step of the way and will work tirelessly to get you the best settlement offer possible.
-If your case goes to trial, we will use our decades of experience to win your case and to get you back to your normal life as soon as possible.
+If your case goes to trial, we will use our decades of experience to win your case and get you back to your normal life as soon as possible.

 Hiring an attorney is the best first step that you can take toward receiving compensation for your injuries.
 For more information and a free case evaluation, please contact us online or at (312) 924-7575.